google/oboe/docs/GettingStarted.md

         oboe::DataCallbackResult
         onAudioReady(oboe::AudioStream *audioStream, void *audioData, int32_t numFrames) {

+            // We requested AudioFormat::Float.
+So if the stream opens
-            // We requested AudioFormat::Float so we assume we got it.
+	    // we know we got the Float format.
-            // For production code always check what format
+            // If you do not specify a format then you should check what format
             // the stream has and cast to the appropriate type. auto *outputData = static_cast<float *>(audioData);